 GO Plug Gage =0.512"

 NOGO Ring Gage = 0.501"

 Line to Line fit?

-Yes I know that the gage size is right at the product limit size, and that you cannot put a 1" pin into a 1" hole; however; this is the accepted industry standard method of designationg gage size used in the USA.
-This method assurs that nothing beyound the product tolerance is passed by the gage.
-Well then you complain that you are loosing some of your product tolerance to the gage.
+Yes I know that the gage size is right at the product limit size, and that you cannot put a 1" pin into a 1" hole; however; this is the accepted industry standard method of designation gage size used in the USA.
+This method assures that nothing beyond the product tolerance is passed by the gage.
+Well then you complain that you are losing some of your product tolerance to the gage.
 You are exactly correct.
 The product tolerance is sacrificed for the attainment of the goal of no bad parts.
-Great! you say, how much product tolerance am I giving up?
+Great!
+You say, how much product tolerance am I giving up?
 The accepted method of establishing the gage tolerance is the 10% product tolerance rule.
 To help you figure out how much gage tolerance to specify, here is a handy Gage Maker's Tolerance Calculator.

 Original Post: 5/4/2011